BornToCode265/uniTutor/README.md

 4. Start the XAMPP control panel

 5. Start Apache server and MySQL server
+6. import the database mzunitutorapp in the database

 6. Test the setup by opening index.html in your browser